tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 > 2. Compare it to the latest block on <https://tzkt.io> or <https://tzstats.com>
 > 3. Once they match, your node is fully synced and you can proceed
 >
-> **ℹ️ NOTE:** Both blockchain explorers also provide Ghostnet and testnet views.
+> **ℹ️ INFO:** Both blockchain explorers also provide Ghostnet and testnet views.
 Make sure you're looking at the correct network.

 ### Import baking keys and register as baker